27 Feb Yin Yang Medicine

 When working together one-on-one, we start our journey with a deep dive into your history and perform a full MindBody assessment to determine your YinYang balance.
 From there, I craft a personalized care plan and guide you through every step of the way.
 As your friend and ally in healing, I provide you with the tools and knowledge to reach your goals and teach you to balance out your YinYang energies.

-If you’re a bit hesitant to jump right in with me, I invite you to take the Yin/Yang quiz and see where your energies fall.
-If you’re curious to dive in deeper, apply to work with me!
+If you’re a bit hesitant to jump right in with me, I invite you to try these Yin/Yang practices and see where your energies fall.
+If you’re curious to dive in deeper, join Club Sensitive or apply to work with me!
 I offer one-on-one in-person or online appointments and group coaching to help support you in whatever way you need.